How to Move with Your Pets in NYC | Professionals Movers

 How do you plan on getting your pet from your old home to your new one?
 At the end of the day, it depends on how far you’re traveling and how many pets you have.

 With that said, something you can do regardless of your transportation situation is to get your pet used to their carrier.
 They’ll be spending quite a lot of time in there, so it’s good to get them acclimated to it before the move.
 Leave it out with the door open and include some of their favorite toys inside.
 You can even start feeding them in the carrier so they get more comfortable.
-By moving time they’ve associated the carrier with a positive experience.
+By moving time, they’ve associated the carrier with a positive experience.

-• Hire a professional – you have probably hired professionals movers to help you relocate, so why not hire professional pet movers?
+• Hire a professional – you have probably hired professional movers to help you relocate, so why not hire professional pet movers?
 It might cost you more money, but it can help remove a lot of the confusion when it comes to moving pets.
-Even if you’re moving within New York City you can take advantage of Pet Taxis to get your pet from point A to point B with ease.
+Even if you’re moving within New York City, you can take advantage of Pet Taxis to get your pet from point A to point B with ease.

 Get Them Used to the New Place

 Once you get all of your belongings moved into a new place, you might feel great, but your pet is probably even more stressed.
-After all, they’re in a completely new place with new sights, scents and people.
+After all, they’re in a completely new place with new sights, scents, and people.
 Before you start unpacking your belongings, take the time to set up an area for your pet, preferably in a quiet and secure location.
 You want to make sure you either keep your pet in their carrier or close the door to the room they’re in so they don’t dart out while you’re still moving in.

 Once you’re settled, slowly introduce your pet to the new place.
 For dogs, introduce them to the area with walks and let them sniff around so they can get used to the neighborhood.
-You might also want to keep a crate out for more anxious dogs as this can provide them with a place to retreat if they become too overwhelmed.
+You might also want to keep a crate out for more anxious dogs, as this can provide them with a place to retreat if they become too overwhelmed.
 You should stick as close to your old routine as possible.
-Not only will it help you bounce back to a normal routine, it will also help your pets.
-With that said, the first week, try to stay home as much as possible as your pets will need your reassurance and comfort.
+Not only will it help you bounce back to a normal routine, but it will also help your pets.
+With that said, the first week, try to stay home as much as possible, as your pets will need your reassurance and comfort.

-With cats, you’ll want to set up a home-base for them away from the noise and messy unpacking environment if possible.
+With cats, you’ll want to set up a home base for them away from the noise and messy unpacking environment if possible.
 If you only have a studio, set your cat up in the bathroom, at least temporarily.
 It will keep them away from the hectic energy of moving while also giving them some time to get used to their new environment.
 Some pets might take longer to acclimate to the new place, so be patient.

 You’ll also want to take some time to pet-proof your home.
 That means: